 Add an -es to nouns that end in -f or -fe while also changing the -f to a -v.

-The spelling of some nouns changes in the possessive form.
+The spelling of some nouns changes in the plural form.

 Words ending in -o or -y are tricky as they don’t have consistent rules you can follow to change them.

 Most of the time, merely adding an -s to the end of a word that ends in -o is sufficient.
 However, sometimes, the word requires an -es at the end.